localstack/docs/content/en/user-guide/aws/kinesisanalyticsv2/index.md

 $ awslocal kinesisanalyticsv2 start-application --application-name msaf-app
 {{< /command >}}

-Once the Flink cluster is up and running, the application will output results to the sink S3 bucket.
+Once the Flink cluster is up and running, the application will stream the results to the sink S3 bucket.
 You can verify this with:

 {{< command >}}